Faria-Lorin/APCSFinalProject/README.md

 Compile/Run instructions:

+  1. To Run the game:

-  1. Copy the repo into a directory on your computer
-  2. Open the files with Processing and click run
+      -First, copy the repo into a directory on your computer -Then, open the files with Processing and click run

+  2. To Set up the game:

-  3. Choose a theme you want for the maze (either black and white or tomb)
-  4. Click the start button
+      -Choose a theme you want for the maze (either black and white or tomb) -Click the start button
-  5. Choose a level/mode of difficulty (endless mode is not really endless, but after you complete one maze you move on to a bigger maze)
+      -Choose a level/mode of difficulty (endless mode is not really endless, but after you complete one maze you move on to a bigger maze)

+  3. Solve the maze by controlling the player:

-  4. Use arrow keys to move the player and navigate through the maze while avoiding or destroying enemies.
+      -Use arrow keys to move the player and navigate through the maze while avoiding or destroying enemies (players cannot move through the walls of the maze)
+      -Use the WASD keys to set the direction of the bullet the player shoots.
 Hold the spacebar to shoot the enemy and kill them.
-Try to reach the end of the maze without losing all your lives.
+      -Avoid colliding with the enemy because you will lose a life -Try to reach the end of the maze without losing all your lives.
+      -If in endless mode -- Try to solve the mazes as quickly as possible to earn the highest score

+  4. Pausing Game + End of Game:

+      -If you want to pause the game, press the exit button.
+Press the no button when you would like to unpause.
+      -If you want to end the game before you lose your lives or solve the maze, you can press the exit button, then the yes button to confirm your choice
-  5. After reaching the end of the maze or losing all your lives, click play again if you want to play again.
+      -After reaching the end of the maze or losing all your lives, click play again if you want to play again.

 __Development Log__